Jankatay/vim_config/README.md

 Copy contents of ./vim/ to ~/.vim/ and cd into it.
 (Make a backup of your previous .vim if necessary)
 ```
-# backup your ~/.vim folder if you have another configuration already.

 # update package manager
 sudo apt update && sudo apt upgrade -y